Do We Have A Shared Consciousness & Could This "Quantum Mind" Explain Ghost Sightings?

 If lithium worked like a conventional drug, the isotopes should all have had the same effect.
 However, atoms of different isotopes can have different spins and Matthew Fisher thinks that this quantum property might affect the way lithium drugs work.

-Although Fisher isn't a supporter of quantum consciousness, the fact that the differing quantum properties of a drug can effect the brain in different ways, leans towards the belief that our brains work on a quantum level.
+Although Fisher isn't a supporter of quantum consciousness, the fact that the differing quantum properties of a drug can affect the brain in different ways, leans towards the belief that our brains work on a quantum level.

 All this brings us back to our mythical spirit particles, which we now know must exist as a unified field like other types of particles.
 If this fundamental field of unified mental energy exists and can interact with our brain chemistry, but can't be measured because of the superpositioning and the observer effect, then this could explain why we can't detect, photograph or otherwise measure ghosts or paranormal activity.